impranavgarg/TaskManagersystem/README.md

 - **Task Creation and Management**: Users can easily create, edit, and delete tasks from their dashboard, providing complete control over their task list.

-- **Priority Setting**: Users can assign priorities to tasks to indicate their importance and urgency, helping them stay focused on critical tasks.

-- **Deadline Tracking**: Clear deadlines are associated with each task, allowing users to prioritize their work and ensure timely completion.

 - **Task Status Updates**: Users can update the status of tasks, providing real-time visibility into progress and completion.

-- **Notification System**: Automated notifications remind users of upcoming deadlines, ensuring tasks are completed on time.

 ## Getting Started
 To start using the Task Manager System, follow these steps: